Hellenic Train: Mainline passenger services

 Hellenic Train operates three types of regional rail passenger services which include "Regular" trains (Κοινή αμαξοστοιχία, regular/common train), Express trains (Ταχεία) and Intercity (IC) trains.

 The regular rail service is the slowest, with trains making frequent stops, while it is also the cheapest available.
 Express trains are faster trains, making fewer stops in sections served by regular trains.
 Intercity (IC) trains are the fastest but the most expensive.
 The needed supplement on Intercity (IC) trains typically doubled or tripled the base fare respectively, but today this is determined more by the different competing forms of transport, mainly air transport.
 Car transport is also available on night services on the main line from Athens to Thessaloniki.

 Passenger accommodation is similar in all classes of long-distance trains.
 Seat reservation, bar, and restaurant facilities are available on long-distance express and on Intercity (IC) trains.

 The numbering of the trains is determined by the type of train.
-Regular trains (and also Proastiakos suburban/commuter rail service trains) have four-digit train numbers, Express trains have three-digit train numbers, and Intercity (IC) and Intercity trains have two-digit train numbers, preceded by the symbols IC.
+Regular and suburban trains have four-digit train numbers, Express trains have three-digit train numbers, and Intercity (IC) and Intercity trains have two-digit train numbers, preceded by the symbols IC.

-The following table shows the situation as of 2024.
-Numbers indicate trains in each direction on weekdays (Monday-Friday), excluding public holidays.

-Due to the recent railway accident, some routes had limited services or were replaced by buses until the trains resumed again in December 2023.